What is a ‘right to reside’?

 The house is still worth £200,000, and Davina owns half of it.
 The other half is held in trust.
 The people Chris chose as trustees are responsible for this share.
 Now that Davina has stopped living in the family home, it can be sold or rented.
 Davina’s cash and investments are still valued at £80,000, so her personal assets are valued at £180,000.

 Davina remains in the care home for 5 years.
-The value of Freda’s savings reduces below £23,250 in under 4 years, at which point the Local Authority offers financial support.
+In under 4 years, the value of her savings drops below £23,250, at which point the Local Authority offers financial support.
 When her assets drop below £14,250, she receives the maximum financial support from the Local Authority.

 Image courtesy of Unsplash